-A green roof system is an addition made to the roof of an existing building for growing flora.
+A green roof system is an addition made to the roof of an existing building for growing plants on the roof.
 Depending on the type of green roof you install, the plants may be modular or have drainage layers.
-However, all green roofs include a few important features, such as waterproofing and root repellent, to keep the structure safe and undamaged.
+However, all green roofs include a few important features, such as waterproofing and root repellent, to keep the underlying structure safe and undamaged.

 There are two primary forms of green roofing: intensive and extensive.
 These are differentiated by the amount of vegetation utilized.
 While extensive green roofs can support up to 25 pounds of vegetation per square foot, intensive green roofs can hold 150 pounds per square foot.

-For private homeowners, the intensive format allows you to pick and choose which flowers you would like represented, enabling you to sculpt the aesthetic you desire.
+For homeowners, the intensive format allows you to pick and choose which plants and flowers you would like to grow, enabling you to sculpt the aesthetic you desire.
 Extensive green roofs are designed only to be entered for their yearly maintenance, so they become more naturally overgrown than their intensive counterpart.
 This makes extensive green roofs harder to navigate, meaning individuals can't walk through the space to enjoy the flora.

-Both green roofs utilize a layering system, which establishes a base for the planters through the use of various soils, mats, and other materials to retain the nutrients while forcing out any waste by-products.
-Through these layers, a soil profile is mimicked, thus creating a drainage process that allows liquid to be filtered through safely while also nourishing the plants.
+Both green roofs use a layering system, which allows the use of various soils, mats, and other materials to retain the nutrients while forcing out any waste by-products.
+Through these layers, a natural soil profile is mimicked, thus creating a drainage process that allows liquid to be filtered through safely while also nourishing the plants.

-Recent studies and advancements have resulted in a new form of green roofing, known as comprehensive roofing.
+There is a more recent hybrid form of green roofing, known as comprehensive roofing.
 This format is made to support a wide variety of plants, which is commonly found in intensive roofing, while allowing for a greater amount of vegetation to be supported, like extensive roofing.

 There are a variety of reasons why an individual would want to pursue green roofing, both for the betterment of the community and the home.